0 Items in Your Cart

 Although various movements existed in the late 19th century and the early 20th century, it is difficult to view 20th-century music in terms of distinct movements.
 While many 20th-century composers have attempted to find new sounds and harmonies (such as those resulting from the serial compositional techniques developed by the Viennese composer Arnold Schoenberg), many others have worked in one or more of the traditions that existed in earlier times.

 The invention of forms of communication such as the telegraph, the radio, the phonograph, the telephone, the television, and the computer has made it possible for musicians to be much more aware of the activities of other musicians throughout the world than was possible earlier.
 Therefore, musicians and composers have become less isolated.
 A contemporary American composer may be influenced as much by pygmy music or the classical music of North India, for example, as by the music of the European masters.

-At this point, innumerable forms of music coexist more or less peacefully, and musicians and composers are free to explore any tradition of music that they find interesting.
+At this point, musicians and composers are free to explore any tradition of music that they find interesting.
 Of course, some kinds of music are more commercially viable than others.
 Classical music and jazz, for example, are far less popular than rock and country music.
 Yet small, passionate audiences do support musicians who specialize in less popular areas of music.

 August 15, 2017

 August 10, 2017

 Free sample resumes and expert advice